-Wheatley Homes East has a vital role in ensuring our neighbourhoods are places where customers are proud to live.
-Good neighbourhood management is integral to promoting pride in our neighbourhoods, which can only be achieved through a coordinated approach involving customer and partner engagement.
+Wheatley Homes East has a vital role in ensuring our neighbourhoods are places and spaces where customers are proud to live.
+Good neighbourhood management is integral to promoting pride in our neighbourhoods, which can only be achieved through a coordinated approach involving customer, Wheatley Homes East, and partner engagement.